WESquad-spires/bowling-game-kata/README.md

 for that frame is the value of the next two balls rolled.

 In the tenth frame a player who rolls a spare or strike is allowed to roll the extra balls to complete the frame.
 However no more than three balls can be rolled in tenth frame.

+Maximum points for a frame is 30.
+An online score calculator is available here : http://www.sportcalculators.com/bowling-score-calculator